Here's a list to help you with your holiday sparkling wine buys.

 LCBO Suggestions

 Nicolas Feuillatte Brut Champagne: Lovely Champagne at an approachable price point.
 Medium textured bubbles that provide a smooth mouthfeel.
-This is a go-to sparkling for me when the budget permits.

 Crémant

-The most important thing to take away is that Crémants are a great alternative to Champagne at a fraction of the cost.
+The most important thing to take away is that Crémants are a great alternative to Champagne and at a fraction of the cost.

 LCBO Suggestions